 - 1 tsp black pepper

-Cook the brine ingredients until the sugar is dissolved and leave to cool down.
+Cook the brine ingredients on moderate heat until the sugar has dissolved and leave to cool down.

-When it is cool, place the chicken back into the pot with the brine and allow to sit until it is ready to be rubbed.
+When it is cool, place the chicken back into the pot with the brine, place it in the fridge and allow it to sit until it is ready to be rubbed.
 The longer the brining, the more moist the chicken will be.

 Mix all of the dry ingredients for the rub together in a bowl.